In order to enable this, you must login with

 In order to use X11, you need to have an X11 server running on your local machine.
 There are both free and commercial X11 servers available for the various operating systems.

-There are several X11 servers available, here are two that are free.
+There are several X11 servers available, here are three that are free.

 X-startup-scripts XFree86-lib-compat xorg-* xterm xwinwm lib-glitz-glx1